 The minimum number of included items refers to a special rule condition: Apply the discount if there is a minimum number of items in the cart, e.g., three items.
 The three items in the cart that the cart calculation algorithm takes as a proof for the condition being fulfilled count towards the minimum number of items.

 ConditionalItemsMinPrice is used to define a price bound such that a cart item is not discounted if its price is below the bound.
 For example, if the bound is defined to be $20, then only items with a price of at least $20 are discounted.

-In the Commerce Management application the two parameters look like this:
+In the back office the two parameters look like this:

 Here is an explanation of which parameter is found where: